 CalEPA has established an interagency team to develop a framework for these studies.
 This team includes the Governor’s Office of Business and Economic Development, the Governor’s Office of Planning and Research, the Labor and Workforce Development Agency, the California Natural Resources Agency, the State Transportation Agency, the California Energy Commission and the California Air Resources Board.

-CalEPA and its partner agencies are holding a series of three public workshops across the state to discuss the priorities of these studies and solicit public input.
-The first workshop was held in Sacramento on Sept.
+CalEPA and its partner agencies held three public workshops across the state where they discussed the priorities of these studies and solicited public input.
+The workshops were held on Sept.
 24 in Sacramento, Nov.
 13 in Bakersfield and Nov.
 14 in Wilmington.

 CalEPA intends to post public comments on its website.
 Comments and documents are only posted if they are compliant with accessibility requirements.
-Comments submitted by e-mail are processed for compliance before posting.
-CalEPA may not be able to post materials that require extensive processing, such as comments or attachments that are lengthy or include images, graphs, or tables.
 CalEPA encourages submissions of materials that are accessible (Web Content Accessibility Guidelines 2.0 or newer).
+Comments submitted by email may be processed for compliance before posting.
+CalEPA may not be able to post materials that require extensive processing due to their complexity, such as comments or attachments that are lengthy or include images, graphs, or tables.

 Funding for Studies